SimLens for Early Exit in Large Language Models: Eliciting Accurate Latent Predictions with One More Token: Supplementary Experiments for SimExit

 \subsection{Additional Performance on Other Datasets and Models}

-This appendix complements the performance results in Section~\ref{sec:spade_exit}.
-SPADE-EXIT based on two models (LLaMA-7B and Vicuna-7B) are tested across all three datasets (ARC, BoolQ, and HeadQA) .
-All experiments use the same adaptive thresholding setup as described in the main text.
+This appendix reports SimExit results with LLaMA-7B and Vicuna-7B on ARC, BoolQ, and HeadQA using the same adaptive-threshold protocol as in the main text.

-Figure~\ref{fig:vicuna_arc_spadeexit} shows that SPADE-EXIT consistently achieves competitive accuracy while enabling early termination across layers.
-These results confirm the general effectiveness of SPADE-EXIT in a variety of QA tasks and models.
+Figure~\ref{fig:vicuna_arc_simexit} shows that SimExit consistently achieves competitive accuracy while enabling early termination across layers.
+These results confirm the general effectiveness of SimExit in a variety of QA tasks and models.